Read all about Benjamin Moore Seapearl, plus see real homes that use it!

 7. Goes Well with Any Decor Style

-This dining room from Home Bunch shows off the paint color’s versatile nature.
+This dining room from Twin Construction (Interior design: @lauriefulkerson; plan drawings: @crystalwtucker, photo credit: @jallsopp) shows off the paint color’s versatile nature.
 It’s neutral enough that it works for any home and decor style!
 Notice how the gold fixtures play off the paint to make it read a little yellow near the ceiling.

 8. Classy and Casual

 Soft.
 Creamy.
 Elegant.
 Timeless.
 These are all the qualities you want in a paint that makes your house feel like a home.
-And it’s why I love this dining room from @emilyhammelcapestro!
+And it’s why I love this dining room from @emilyhammellcapestro!